Learn how to quickly set up and test the Square Java SDK.

 <version>

-- Creates a SquareClient object that uses the credentials to authenticate with Square.
+- Creates a client object that uses your credentials to authenticate with Square.

-object to retrieve the locations associated with the Square account. - If the request is successful, the code prints the location information on the terminal.
+method of the Locations API to retrieve the locations associated with the Square account. - If the request is successful, the code prints the location information in the terminal.

 yourSandboxAccessToken